-The Standards Commission for Scotland Councillors' Code of Conduct Code of Ethics for Public Service Managers - Consultation (Solace, 2015)
+The Standards Commission for Scotland

+Councillors' Code of Conduct

+Code of Ethics for Public Service Managers - Consultation (Solace, 2015)

-PRI Managing risks and p Managing risks and performance through robust internal control and strong public financial management Local government needs to ensure that the organisations and governance structures that it oversees have implemented, and can sustain, an effective performance management system that facilitates effective and efficient delivery of planned services.
+PR INCIPLE F Managing risks and p Managing risks and performance through robust internal control and strong public financial management Local government needs to ensure that the organisations and governance structures that it oversees have implemented, and can sustain, an effective performance management system that facilitates effective and efficient delivery of planned services.
 Risk management and internal control are important and integral parts of a performance management system and crucial to the achievement of outcomes.
 Risk should be considered and addressed as part of all decision making activities.
 A strong system of financial management is essential for the implementation of policies and the achievement of intended outcomes, as it will enforce financial discipline, strategic allocation of resources, efficient service delivery, and accountability.
 It is also essential that a culture and structure for scrutiny is in place as a key part of accountable decision making, policy making and review.
 A positive working culture that accepts, promotes and encourages constructive challenge is critical to successful scrutiny and successful delivery.
-Importantly, this culture does not happen automatically, it requires repeated public commitment from those in authority. nt and internal sk should be mes, as it will ng and review.
-A Sub-P Principle aviours and actions that onstrate good governance in tice.
-Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 1 Managing Risk s 1.1 Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making.
+Importantly, this culture does not happen automatically, it requires repeated public commitment from those in authority.
+Sub-l Principle Beha aviours and actions that onstrate good governance in Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 1 Managing Ris k 1.1 Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making.
 Implementing robust and integrated risk management arrangements and ensuring that they are working effectively.
-Ensuring that responsibilities for managing individual risks are clearly allocated. • Risk management protocol 4 2 Managing Perf ormance 2.1 Monitoring service delivery effectively including planning, specification, execution and independent post- implementation review.
-Performance map showing all key activities have performance measures Benchmarking information Cost performance (using inputs and outputs) Calendar of dates for submitting, publishing and distributing timely reports that are adhered to 4
+Ensuring that responsibilities for managing individual risks are clearly allocated. • Risk Management Strategic Plan & Strategic Plan & Strategic Plan & Risk Register Risk Management strategy/ policy formally approved, adopted, reviewed and updated on a regular basis Risk Management Strategic Plan & Strategic Plan & Risk Register Risk Management protocol Risk Management Strategic Plan & Strategic Plan & Risk Register 4 2 Managing Per formance 2.1 Monitoring service delivery effectively including planning, specification, execution and independent post-implementation review. • Performance map showing all key activities have performance measures Benchmarking information Cost performance (using inputs and outputs) Calendar of dates for submitting, publishing and distributing timely reports that are adhered to 4

 Contract spreadsheet has a column for the responsible officer to make comment on performance.
 On larger contracts meetings are held annually with service providers to discuss needs for both parties.
-Strategic Plan 2019-2024 -- ---
+Strategic Plan 2019-2024 -- --